Why Candidate Experience Still Remains Elusive for Most Organizations

 Data from Glassdoor indicates that 72% will share the details of a bad candidate experience online, potentially damaging an organization’s brand equity and deterring others from applying.

-But, why is it so hard to deliver a great experience?
+But, why is it so hard to deliver a great candidate experience?

 Many businesses make the mistake of seeing candidate experience as something they create, rather than something that job applicants experience.
 This often leads to an application and interviewing process that works for the company but not their candidates, who say their biggest frustrations are usually around a lack of feedback and information, and the length of time the process takes.